MikeAlphaBravo/MPGenius/README.md

 ## Setup/Installation Requirements

-Go to `this link at Heroku` to run live application
+Go to `https://mpgenius.herokuapp.com/` to run live application

 or on your local computer clone project in terminal with:
 `git clone https://github.com/MikeAlphaBravo/MPGenius`